JorjaKark/LBAW/README.md

 - [X] 4.12 User stories cover all mandatory features from the theme
 - [X] 4.13 User stories cover all mandatory features from the Common Requirements
 - [ ] 4.14 User stories include additional group-proposed features [innovation]
-- [ ] 4.15 Login is included
+- [X] 4.15 Login is included (duvida do sitio)
-- [ ] 4.16 Logout is included
+- [X] 4.16 Logout is included (duvida do sitio)
-- [ ] 4.17 View/Edit own profile is included
+- [X] 4.17 View/Edit own profile is included
-- [ ] 4.18 Edit/Delete own data (e.g. post/bid)
+- [X] 4.18 Edit/Delete own data (e.g. post/bid)
-- [ ] 4.19 Search posts/questions/tasks/users/etc is included
+- [X] 4.19 Search posts/questions/tasks/users/etc is included
-- [ ] 4.20 There are user stories to support user management
+- [X] 4.20 There are user stories to support user management

 ## Supplementary Requirements
-- [ ] 5.1 Business rules (BR) are included
+- [X] 5.1 Business rules (BR) are included
-- [ ] 5.2 Includes BR for "can a user vote/comment/review its own stories/answers"
+- [X] 5.2 Includes BR for "can a user vote/comment/review its own stories/answers"
-- [ ] 5.3 Includes BR for "when user is deleted what happens to its content"
+- [X] 5.3 Includes BR for "when user is deleted what happens to its content"
-- [ ] 5.4 Includes BR for dates (e.g., exit date >= entry date)
+- [X] 5.4 Includes BR for dates (e.g., exit date >= entry date)
-- [ ] 5.5 Technical requirements (TR) are included
+- [X] 5.5 Technical requirements (TR) are included
-- [ ] 5.6 Three most critical TR are identified and justified
+- [X] 5.6 Three most critical TR are identified and justified
-- [ ] 5.7 Other restrictions are included
+- [X] 5.7 Other restrictions are included